 Initially, your sales and marketing staff may not have the same passion or in-depth knowledge you have; they'll need to work harder to make sales, and they won't necessarily have the same appeal to prospects as you in your position as owner-manager.

 Recruitment - experience, enthusiasm - or both?

 Recruiting salespeople can be expensive - and risky.
 It's easy to pay too little to an inexperienced sales person and risk missing sales targets.
-You may be better off employing someone with greater experience and a record of successful selling.
+You may be better off employing someone with greater experience, relevant qualifications and a record of successful selling.
 You'll pay more - but the chances are your more experienced salesperson will have a greater chance of making those crucial sales.

 You may also have someone you can build your sales team around as sales increase.
 Employing salespeople with industry expertise and credibility is not easy, but such people can make your life a lot easier by managing their own time efficiently.
 If your business is selling professional services, this is even more important.

-If you do choose to go with experience, enthusiasm can be a more important consideration than pay.
-You're likely to need someone to develop new business rather than act as an account manager - a position that a more experienced salesperson might assume is the role on offer.
-Make sure your expensive new salesperson appreciates the effort required.
+If you need someone to develop new business rather than act as an account manager, you will need a candidate with experience and enthusiasm.
+Make sure your expensive new salesperson appreciates the effort that will be required.

 Finally, consider recruiting people with relevant contacts.
 People buy from people, so employing salespeople who already have a list of prospects could lead to more sales.
 The best salespeople will always have such a list and, as a rule of thumb, the better their list, the more they're worth.

 Contacts are also vital when it comes to employing marketing staff.
 Your marketing people need to have good connections, networking skills and a solid understanding of social media marketing as well as having a good grasp of more traditional marketing strategy.